Web

 ```bash

-browser-use --browser chromium open <url> # Default: headless Chromium
+browser-use open <url> # Default: headless Chromium (no setup needed)

-browser-use --browser chromium --headed open <url> # Visible Chromium window
+browser-use --headed open <url> # Visible window (for debugging)

-browser-use --browser real --profile "Default" open <url> # Real Chrome with your login sessions
+browser-use --profile "Default" open <url> # Real Chrome with specific profile

 ```